wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 ## Make application a FIDO trusted app

-If you wish to integrate passkeys for a mobile application using [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), it is required to make the application a FIDO trusted app.
-By doing so, you allow the hosting platform (iOS or Android) to validate the authenticity of the application.
-This ensures that the authentication requests originate from a legitimate application, safeguarding against malicious attempts to steal credentials.
+If you wish to integrate passkeys into a mobile application using [app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/), you must validate your application through the validation services provided by the respective platform (iOS or Android).
+This validation involves associating your application with the identity provider's domain.
+This association verifies that the authentication requests originate from a legitimate application, protecting against malicious attempts to steal credentials.

 {% if product_name == "WSO2 Identity Server" %}

-By following this guide, you enable {{product_name}} to host details about your applications in the following endpoints as required by the validation services of [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="blank"} and [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"}.
+By following this guide, you enable {{product_name}} to host details about your applications in the following endpoints:

+- For Android - `{{base_url}}/.well-known/trusted-apps/android`

+- For iOS - `{{base_url}}/.well-known/trusted-apps/ios`

+The validation services of [iOS](https://developer.apple.com/documentation/xcode/supporting-associated-domains){target="_blank"} and [Android](https://developer.android.com/identity/sign-in/credential-manager#add-support-dal){target="blank"} require application details to be available at the following URLs on your domain,

-- For Android - `{{base_url}}/.well-known/assetlinks.json`
+- For Android - `{your_domain}/.well-known/assetlinks.json`

-- For iOS - `{{base_url}}/.well-known/apple-app-site-association`
+- For iOS - `{your_domain}/.well-known/apple-app-site-association`

-As the validation services look for app details in `/assetlinks.json` and `/apple-app-site-association` paths of your domain, make sure these paths are mapped to the corresponding local endpoints of {{product_name}}.
+Therefore, make sure these paths of your domain are mapped to the corresponding local endpoints of {{product_name}}.

-!!! note "Third-party data exposure"
+!!! note

     While not a security concern, it is still important to note that details about your applications are publicly accessible through the endpoints.